adamdhill/Sisyphus/README.md

 # Sisyphus

 Sisyphus is designed to help improve the quality of online discourse.
+Increasingly, it seems as though platform owners are forced to choose between two rather positions: (a) restricting broad categories of speech or (b) permitting a toxic environment to flourish.

 Current approaches to

 applying pro-social nudges to variety of situations, as alternative to (a) restricting speech or (b) permitting toxic environment.